mikevallano/goal-tracker/README.md

 **Managing react compiling locally and production**
+- when react code is ready, `npm run build`
 - this process is WIP and needs to be automated, but after developing locally, i have a rake task: `lib/tasks/copy_react_assets.rake` that will move the compiled react code into the public directory to be used in production.